Jul 23, 2016

 Have you tried Bitter Melon for a particular ailment?
 Please send us your feedback on this fascinating vegetable!

-Bitter Melon for Diabetes
+Remedies for Bitter Melon

 I read your article on Bitter Melon with particular interest.
 My partner is a Filipina and she regularly eats bitter melon or ampalaya (at least twice weekly) in soups and in stir fries with fish and vegetables.
 What's more, we grow ampalaya or bitter melon in our garden.
 I confess that I find ampalaya a very bitter and unenjoyable food to eat!!
 So my own way is simply to combine Tinospora cordifolia (known as Heart Vine or Heavenly Elixir) together with Chanca piedra for the same benefits and more.
 I recently harvested a large batch of Chanca piedra from my garden.
 I simply dried out this herb, cut it up into smaller pieces and stored it in a large sealed herb jar.
 Whenever I take it I either supplement this herb as a tea or decoction.
 This periodic regimen (together with other nutrients such as daily humic acid, alkalizing, dessicated liver, lugols iodine etc) seems to have kept me slim and trim as well as healthy.